nlamirault/kubernetes-vagrant-coreos-cluster/README.md

  - **NODE_CPUS** sets the number os vCPUs to be used by the minions's VMs.

    Defaults to **1**.
+ - **BASE_IP_ADDR** sets the lower bound IP addressing block of the VMs to be created.

+   Default value is **172.17.8**.
+This turns very handy if for some reason one wants to run test clusters in different hypervisors at same time.

  - **DOCKERCFG** sets the location of your private docker repositories (and keys) configuration.

    Defaults to "**~/.dockercfg**".